-By Julia Jonson For some, going with the flow, being adaptable, and rolling with the punches ostensibly comes easily.
-As we've all experienced, the random and dynamic nature of life makes it impossible to be prepared all of the time in a given moment.
-Since life will inevitably throw curve balls, adopting a more yielding way of existence does a body and mind good.
+By Julia Jonson Ostensibly for some, going with the flow, being adaptable, and rolling with the punches comes easily.
+As we’ve all experienced, the dynamic and sometimes random nature of life makes it impossible to be prepared in any given moment.
+Since life will inevitably throw curveballs, adopting a more yielding way of existence does a body and mind good.
 This takes a lot of practice.
 Vinyasa is a term used in postural yoga classes to describe an intelligent way of flowing and linking breath with movement.
-This concept can be directly applied to our daily [...]
+This concept can be directly applied to our daily lives.
+The term refers [...]

 About TotalBodyYogaThis author has not yet filled in any details.